nesi/support-docs/docs/Scientific_Computing/Supported_Applications/MATLAB.md

 [//]: <> (REMOVE ME IF PAGE VALIDATED)
 [//]: <> (vvvvvvvvvvvvvvvvvvvv)
-!!! info
+!!! warning
     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED)

 <!-- The above lines, specifying the category, section and title, must be
-present and always comprising the first three lines of the article. --> !!! info No Licence?
+present and always comprising the first three lines of the article. --> !!! prerequisite No Licence?
      If you want to run MATLAB code on the cluster, but are not a member of an institution without access to floating licences, MATLAB code can still be run on the cluster using MCR.

 # Example script
-!!! info Note
+!!! prerequisite Note
      When developing MATLAB code on your local machine, take measures to ensure it will be platform independent.
-Use relative paths when possible and not avoid using '\\s see [here](https://www.mathworks.com/help/matlab/ref/fullfile.html).
+Use relative paths when possible and not avoid using '\\'s see [here](https://www.mathworks.com/help/matlab/ref/fullfile.html).

 ## Script Example